 At their best, a vegan salad is one of the most satisfying foods in existence.
 Unfortunately, salads are often prepared unimaginatively, with a meager assortment of not-very-fresh vegetables.
 No wonder it’s a menu item that many people shy away from eating salads.
 Too often, they’re a bland almost-meal that leaves you hungry.
 But it’s easy to do salad right.
 When prepared with a little effort and enthusiasm, salads become worthy of eating every day.

 Necessary Kitchen Items

-Once you’ve got the required kitchen equipment, your next step is to go beyond the usual assortment of vegetables.
+Once you’ve purchased the required kitchen equipment, your next step is to go beyond the usual assortment of vegetables.
 Lettuce, cucumber, and tomatoes are all fine, but why not get creative and add at least a five other items?
-Apart from hard winter squash or potatoes, pretty much every vegetable in the produce section is fair game.
+Apart from raw hard winter squash or potatoes, pretty much every vegetable in the produce section is fair game.
 Some especially good choices: